Al1Bi2/AnDisc-py/README.md

 # AnDiscpy

-Requires ASIO and Virtual Audio Cable for voice
+Requires ASIO and Virtual Audio Cable for voice.

 Tested on Win